SN-CRISP/CRISP/index.md

 ### Dust from supernova environments

 - **Dust biases in galaxy environments (PI: J. Duarte)**:<br/>
 Complex star-dust geometries and observing orientations have a significant effect on the obtention of attenuation optical depth and attenuation curves.
 By simulating dusty galaxies at different orientations with Monte Carlo radiative transfer modeling with [SKIRT](https://skirt.ugent.be/root/_landing.html), we examine the effect on the fitted dust parameters.
-[Paper](https://ui.adsabs.harvard.edu/abs/2025arXiv250304906D/abstract) submitted.
+[Paper](https://ui.adsabs.harvard.edu/abs/2025A%26A...700A.169D/abstract) pblished.

 <p align="center">
 <img src="DES_comp.jpg" alt="alt text" width=400 height=330>